Vitamix 7500 Vs. 750: Which One Would I Buy?

 These preset features allow you to set them and walk away to get other, more important things done.

-So without a doubt, this is a big time saver for people who have a lot of things going on in the kitchen at one time.
+Time-Saving: So without a doubt, this is a big time-saver for people who have a lot of things going on in the kitchen at one time.
 Can anyone else relate to this?
 I certainly can.

 Also the recipe book and tutorial DVD that come with your purchase are different for each model.
 I am interested to see what info is actually provided on the DVD.
 If you have an idea, feel free to add that detail to the Comments below.